TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

-### List Volume Details
+### List Volumes with Details
-Return the list of volumes included to a current tenant.
+Returns a list of volumes belonging to the current tenant.

 ```
 GET /v2/{tenantId}/volumes/detail